 Pruning Pomegranate Bonsai Tree

 You can prune your pomegranate tree by regularly pinching each first or third leaf.
 This should increase the foliage of the plant.
 Otherwise, let young shoots mature and become longer before you cut them back to the desired length.
+Additionally, pay attention to the development of flower buds on the branches.

 You should avoid wiring dwarf pomegranate bonsai trees, as this can cause die-back.
 You can wire larger varieties but make sure you remove the wiring in a timely fashion so that scars do not appear.